MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/how-to-troubleshoot-common-errors.md

 END;
 ```

-**Resolution**: To resolve the error, set `log_bin_trust_function_creators` to 1 from [server parameters](../single-server/how-to-server-parameters.md) blade in portal, execute the DDL statements or import the schema to create the desired objects.
+**Resolution**: To resolve the error, set `log_bin_trust_function_creators` to 1, execute the DDL statements or import the schema to create the desired objects.
 You can continue to maintain `log_bin_trust_function_creators` to 1 for your server to avoid the error in future.
 Our recommendation is to set `log_bin_trust_function_creators` as the security risk highlighted in [MySQL community documentation](https://dev.mysql.com/doc/refman/5.7/en/replication-options-binary-log.html#sysvar_log_bin_trust_function_creators) is minimal in Azure Database for MySQL Flexible Server as bin log isn't exposed to any threats.

 #### ERROR 1227 (42000) at line 101: Access denied; you need (at least one of) the SUPER privilege(s) for this operation.
 Operation failed with exitcode 1